David Raymond Amos @DavidRayAmos

 Premier Blaine Higgs's Progressive Conservative government says $9M HST windfall is needed by province

-The Higgs government will gain $9 million in provincial HST on the carbon taxes this year. ( Joe McDonald/CBC)
+the Higgs government will collect up to $9 million in extra HST on the

 On Wednesday, Energy Minister Mike Holland introduced legislation to allow the federal 4.42 cent per litre tax on gasoline, 5.37 cent per litre tax on diesel and heating oil and 3.1 cent per litre tax on propane to pass through to consumers on April 1.